Transcript below of: Should forward folds be done with a rounded back?

 Generally speaking these days, forward folds are about lengthening the back of the body and forward folding and trying to isolate that movement into the hip joint as much as possible.
 In terms of forehead to knee, or in this case chin to knee or chin to shin, I think chin to shin is an ideal, something to work towards, as long as you’re able to do that without over-straining the back of your neck.
 That’s going to be directly proportional to how open your hips and hamstrings are for the forward bending itself.
 In other words, the further forward you go and the flatter you get, the less of this you’re going to need to put your chin down.

-If you can do forehead then maybe you try to touch nose but make sure to pay attention to what’s going on in the back of your neck.
+For those of you who can do forehead, then maybe you try to touch nose but make sure to pay attention to what’s going on in the back of your neck.
 If you can do nose, then try chin, but again don’t overdo the back of your neck just to get your chin on your shin.
 I hope that helps.

 If you want to submit your own question, once again, yoganatomy.com/myquestion.
-Just in case you didn’t know, this book Functional Anatomy of Yoga that I wrote last year, answers a lot of questions similar ones to this even.
+Just in case you didn’t know, this book, Functional Anatomy of Yoga, which I wrote last year, answers a lot of questions similar ones to this even.
 Go ahead and get a copy if you don’t have one already.
 Alright, take care.